s-hamann/ansible-ntpsec-client/README.md

 * `ntpsec_client_servers`
   A list of servers to synchronize with.
-  The servers need to support NTP.
+  The servers need to support NTS.
-  Defaults to `time.cloudflare.com:1234`.
+  Defaults to `time.cloudflare.com`.

 License
 -------